gakuranman/genesis-simple-portfolio/readme.txt

 1. Download the latest plugin file and unzip the plugin.
 2. Copy the folder to your /wp-content/plugins/ directory.
-3. On your WordPress website, go to the Plugins screen and click 'Activate'.
+3. On your WordPress website, go to the Plugins screen and click 'Activate Plugin'.
 4. Add new portfolio items through the brand new 'Portfolio' menu.

 = Optional =